Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 Assess your level of proficiency based on your accomplishments and goals achieved.

-You could also set skill development goals so you can expand your skill portfolio and be a good fit for the type of profile sought for your profession.
+You could also set skill development goals, so you can expand your skill portfolio and be a good fit for the type of profile companies look for in your profession.

-We suggest you follow the method below, step-by-step, if you want to stack all the odds in your favour!
-(Steps 3 and 4 will be elaborated in the next chapter.)
+We suggest you follow the method below, step-by-step, if you want to stack all the odds in your favor!
+(We’ll go into more detail on steps 3 and 4 in the next chapter.)

-Even if you’re as young as 20 years old, you’ve already had many experiences in life: studies, travels, internships, people you’ve met, etc. You may have taken up athletic or artistic challenges, contributed to or run charity or humanitarian projects.
-You have certainly had experiences that have forged aspects of your character: bravery, tenacity, helpfulness.
+Even if you’re only 20 years old, you’ve already had many experiences in life: studies, travel, internships, people you’ve met, the list goes on!.
+You may have participated in athletic or artistic challenges, or contributed to or run charity or humanitarian projects.
+You have certainly had experiences that have forged aspects of your character, like bravery, tenacity and helpfulness.
 In some cases, simply studying away from home or taking a gap year has helped develop your independence and a sense of responsibility.

-Think about all of your previous professional and personal experiences because they are all of interest!
-They have helped you learn more about a particular sector of activity, profession, working method, product, etc. and to develop your skills.
+Think about all of your previous professional and personal experiences, because they are all of interest!
+They have helped you learn more about a particular sector, profession, working method, product, etc. and develop your skills.
 You’ve been able to forge social skills in practical circumstances that can be applied in a professional environment.

-As well as purely professional experiences, here are some examples of other experiences that you can include in your research:
+As well as purely professional experiences, here are some examples of other experiences you can include in your research.

 |